-In the digital era, there are few things more annoying than a file that won’t download.
-Or won’t download fast enough.
-From app updates through to game purchases – waiting sucks.
-You can see it.
-You can click it.
-Maybe the download even starts.
-But until it finishes – assuming it ever does – you’re left wanting something that’s officially out of reach.
-It is perhaps the most frustrating feeling in the modern world.
+In the digital era, there are few things more annoying than a file that downloads slowly – or that won’t download at all.
+From app updates through to game purchases, it’s the same story – waiting sucks.
+It is one of the more frustrating feelings in the modern world.
 And it means one thing — You’re going to need better broadband.